The Homeowner’s Guide to Christmas Tree Recycling

 Why You Should Not Throw Out Your Christmas Tree

-Throwing away a Christmas tree is not necessarily bad for the environment; trees are biodegradable, so the worst you’d be doing is filling up your local landfill.
+Throwing away a Christmas tree is not necessarily bad for the environment.
+Trees are biodegradable, so the worst you’d be doing is filling up your local landfill.
 But there are ways that you can recycle your tree that will have a positive impact on the environment.
-What better way to start out the new year than by contributing in a small way to the health of the planet?
+What better way to start out the new year than by contributing in some small way to the health of the planet?

-How To Recycle a Christmas Tree
+Where To Recycle a Christmas Tree

-Many areas across the United States support curbside pickup for recycling Christmas trees for at least a few weeks in January.
+Many areas across the U.S. support curbside pickup for recycling Christmas trees for at least a few weeks in January.
 Check with your local waste management company to see if they will come and pick up your tree and recycle it for you.
-Some locations may require that you chop the tree into smaller sections, so be sure to inquire about any specific requirements before leaving your tree at the end of your driveway.
+Some locations may require you chop the tree into smaller sections, so be sure to inquire about any specific requirements before leaving your tree at the end of your driveway.

-Take it to The Home Depot
+Take It To The Home Depot

 Following the holiday season, many Home Depot stores partner with tree companies to chip Christmas trees into mulch.
 Just take your tree to the nearest Home Depot location and drop it off any day after Christmas, and they will see to it that your tree is turned into reusable, eco-friendly mulch.
 If there are no Home Depots in your area, check to see if any nearby recycling centers will take your tree off your hands.